We want to help you to understand health insurance so you can make the most of your health plan.

 CHIP: The Children's Health Insurance Program (CHIP) provides funds to states for health insurance to low-income families with children.
 It is administered by the U.S. Department of Health and Human Services.

 COBRA: Consolidated Omnibus Budget Reconciliation Act of 1985.
-COBRA permits eligible employees and beneficiaries to continue their health coverage for a period of time after it would normally terminate.
+COBRA permits eligible employees and beneficiaries to continue their health coverage for a period after it would normally terminate.
 The continuation of coverage requires the individual to pay a premium.
 COBRA applies to groups of 20 or more people.

 Contract Year Plan: A plan on a contract year (also called benefit year) runs for any 12-month period within the year.
 Items like deductible, maximum out-of-pocket expense, etc. will reset at the plan's renewal date.
 For example, ABC Company renews on July 1 every year.
 The deductible would start July 1 and end on June 30.
 The deductible would reset every July 1 for ABC Company members.

-Coordination of Benefits (COB): A process if an individual has two group health plans, the amount payable is divided between the plans so that the combined coverage amounts to, but does not exceed, 100 percent of the charges.
+Coordination of Benefits (COB): A process by which if an individual has two group health plans, the amount payable is divided between the plans so that the combined coverage amounts to, but does not exceed, 100 percent of the charges.

 Cost Sharing: A health plan where the member is required to pay a portion of the cost of care.
-Examples include Copayments, Coinsurance, and Deductibles.
+Examples include copayments, coinsurance, and deductibles.

 Dual Choice / Dual Option: The opportunity for an individual within an employed group to choose from two or more types of healthcare coverage such as an HMO and a traditional insurance plan.